Mehdi-Saleh/Asset-Manager/README.md

 - ":tag Texture Funny" will show assets that have either of Texture or Funny tags. (searching only for the ones with both tags is not yet implemented.)

-**IMPORTANT:** Please note that this application does not change the actual asset files but still it's your responsiblity to back-up your data!
+**IMPORTANT:** Please note that this application does not change the actual asset files but still it's your responsibility to back-up your data!